Find out the basic rules of VAT, how they apply to clubs and associations, and how to treat VAT on subscriptions and other payments.

 The hire of a room or a hall including the provision lighting and furniture is generally exempt from VAT provided that:

 - the person to whom you are hiring the room or hall has exclusive occupation of it during the period of hire

 - you have not ‘opted to tax’ the building in which the room or hall is situated

-You should refer to Notice 742 Land and Property for further information about supplies of land and property.
+You should refer to Land and property (VAT Notice 742) for further information about supplies of land and property.